 Step 2.
-In the file dialog that opens, select one or more pieces of content to add to the clip list, then press the Open button to add it/them.
+In the file dialog that opens, select one or more pieces of content (movie, still image, text, or standalone audio) to add to the clip list, then press the Open button to add it/them.

 - a.
 If a clip was selected (has a blue highlight) in the clip list prior to adding new clips, the new clip(s) will be added immediately after the selected clip. - b.
-If no clip was selected in the clip list, the new clip(s) will be added at the bottom of the clip list. - Step 3.
-Continue adding clips to the list as required.
+If no clip was selected in the clip list, the new clip(s) will be added at the bottom of the clip list.